+Put Your Money in the Mattress.
 Foreign citizens are afforded many of the same rights as U.S. citizens under the U.S. Constitution.
 In fact, a foreign citizen is protected by the privilege against self-incrimination guaranteed by the Fifth Amendment when he or she is the subject of a criminal proceeding in the United States.
 United States v.
-Bin Laden, 132 F. Supp.
-2d 168 (S.D.N.Y.
+Bin Laden, 132 F. Supp.2d 168 (S.D.N.Y.
 2001).

-In spite of this, U.S. courts are practically reaching into foreign citizens' pockets to freeze their assets for allegedly engaging in insider trading even in the absence of their physically entering into the United States to engage in such activities.8 For example, in Securities and Exchange Commission v.
+In spite of this, U.S. courts are practically reaching into foreign citizens' pockets to freeze their assets for allegedly engaging in insider trading even in the absence of physically entering into the United States to engage in such activities.8 For example, in Securities and Exchange Commission v.
 Wong, 07 Civ.
 3628 (S.D.N.Y.), the court allowed the SEC to freeze assets representing profits from an alleged act of insider trading, without requiring the SEC to show risk of irreparable injury.
-The court reasoned that, unlike a preliminary injunction, an asset freeze requires the SEC to demonstrate only that it is likely to succeed on the merits or that "there is a basis to infer that the appellants traded on inside information."
-It's a low standard for such a drastic remedy, and courts have taken the remedy even further: Courts have allowed the SEC to freeze assets in the amount of three times the profit, reasoning that because of statutory authority to seek treble damages, it should be permissible for the SEC to freeze sufficient collateral to cover both profits and treble damages.9 While an opponent may argue that these are drastic tactics that have a chilling effect on foreign investors, proponents contend that, without them, such illegal acts will continue to occur in U.S. markets.
+The court reasoned that, unlike a preliminary injunction, an asset freeze requires the SEC to demonstrate only that it is likely to succeed on the merits or that "there is a basis to infer that the appellants" traded on inside information."
+It's a low standard for such a drastic remedy, and courts have taken the remedy even further: courts have allowed the SEC to freeze assets in the amount of three times the profit, reasoning that because of statutory authority to seek treble damages, it should be permissible for them to freeze sufficient collateral to cover both profits and treble damages.9 While an opponent may argue that these are drastic tactics that have a chilling effect on foreign investors, proponents contend that without them, such illegal acts will continue to occur in U.S. markets.

 In an even more extreme example, in Securities and Exchange Commission v.
-Wang, the SEC convinced a court to freeze a Hong Kong resident's assets and deposit monies into the court's registry from his Hong Kong bank account for alleged insider trading in the United States.
+Wang, the SEC convinced a court to freeze a Hong Kong resident's assets and deposit monies into the Court's registry from his Hong Kong bank account for alleged insider trading in the United States.
 699 F. Supp.
 44 (S.D.N.Y.
 1988).
-The defendant had U.S.\$12.5 million in a bank account with Standard Chartered Bank, which had branch offices in New York and Hong Kong.
-The defendant, believing that a New York court lacked jurisdiction over him, as he is a Hong Kong resident, sued in Hong Kong in an attempt to unfreeze his assets.
-Surprisingly, his attempts were futile-the SEC got the Southern District of New York court to order the bank to deposit the money into the court's registry in New York despite the fact that he did not do any banking or maintain any accounts in New York.
-After the bank complied with the order, the Hong Kong court denied the defendant's suit.
-Stunned, the defendant sought to set aside the default judgment in the United States, arguing for the first time that the alleged inside information he used was public.
-But the court disagreed and ordered disgorgement of the defendant's profits.10
+The defendant had \$12.5 million in a bank account with Standard and Charter Bank, which had branch offices in New York and Hong Kong.
+The defendant, believing that a New York court lacked jurisdiction over him as he is a Hong Kong resident, sued in Hong Kong in an attempt to unfreeze his assets.
+Surprisingly, his at-